 5) Lack of Access – For example, if you would have to cross a private road to get to your property and the owner of the road won’t allow you to do so.

-Exceptions – These may not be covered by your title insurance policy.
+These may not be covered by your title insurance policy.

 Standard Exclusions/Exceptions – Often appear as part of the printed form.
-For Example: limitations on land use, such as laws against farm animals and mechanic’s liens, such as unpaid construction or repair bills
+For Example: limitations on land use, such as laws against farm animals and mechanic’s liens, such as unpaid construction or repair bills.

-Special Exceptions – may be written into your policy based on defects found in the title search.
+May be written into your policy based on defects found in the title search.
 For example: easements, rights of way, and other legal obligations noted in the deed or public records, “Restrictive covenants,” agreements limiting certain types of use for your property.